-PM, a.k.a Project Managers, are professionals in IT, who are in charge of various software development processes such as initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria at the specified time, according to Wikipedia.
+PM, a.k.a Project Managers, are professionals in IT, who are in charge of various software development processes such as initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria at the specified time.
 They might seem to be no different than other leaders in the economy, however, in order to handle the complex and ever-changing nature of IT, there are much more in a good PM than we may once imagine.

 But how to be a Project Manager like everyone adores exactly?

 I, during the time serving as a “peasant” developer, have realised this one thing that later benefits me a lot as a PM:

 Not only me, but each of my colleagues feels the same way.
 We all hated them.
 Long, clumsy, ridiculously intense meetings.
 That type of meeting where everyone doesn’t understand what our boss was trying to say, nor why he was shouting at our faces.
 My old boss was not really a good meeting facilitator it seems.